slipstream/SlipStreamServer/auth/doc/intro.md

 ## Create private and public keys

-To create new private and public keys:
+To create new private and public keys.
+NB!
+The public key is not protected by a password.

-    $ cd test/resources
+    $ cd test-resources
     $ rm auth_p*
-    $ openssl genrsa -aes128 -out auth_privkey.pem 2048
+    $ openssl genrsa -out auth_privkey.pem 2048
     $ openssl rsa -pubout -in auth_privkey.pem -out auth_pubkey.pem

-Use same passphrase as declared in `test/resources/config-hsqldb-mem.edn`!

 ## Build and install as a tiny library